-Last week I shared with you some resources about drying and dehydrating food.
+Previously I shared with you some resources about drying and dehydrating food.
 Now, let’s talk about food storage.
-Do you have enough food in your home to feed your family for only a couple of days?
-Are you in the habit of running to the store a few times a week to replenish basic items that you have run out of?
+First, do you have enough food to feed your family for only a couple of days?
+Then, are you in the habit of running to the store a few times a week to replenish essential items you have run out of?

-When just starting out, many preppers are overwhelmed at the thought of storing enough food to eat for weeks or even months in the event of a natural or man-made disaster or event that disrupts the normal food supply chain.
+When just starting, many preppers are overwhelmed at the thought of storing enough food to eat for weeks or even months in a natural or manufactured disaster or event that disrupts the regular food supply chain.
 We have all seen news reports of empty supermarket shelves on a weather forecast of an impending blizzard or hurricane — not a loaf of bread to be found anywhere!

-Buying and storing the recommended one-year inventory of food and non-food essentials to sustain a family can seem like an impossible task, especially if you are just starting out.
-Starting a home food storage system can be accomplished with a few basic prepping tips that will put you well on your way to a well-organized food supply that is easy to use and maintain:
+Buying and storing the recommended one-year inventory of food and non-food essentials to sustain a family can seem impossible, especially if you are starting.
+However, creating a home food storage system can be accomplished with a few essential prepping tips that will put you well on your way to a well-organized food supply that is easy to use and maintain:

-A food storage program can seem like a daunting task at first, but with small steps and careful planning, you can reach your goal of being self-sufficient in an emergency or an extended period of time.
-The above tips are what Judi and I do on a regular basis.
-Not knowing what lies ahead, why not give the above some thought and see what you can get in place so you are better prepared too!
+A food storage program can seem like a daunting task at first, but with small steps and careful planning, you can reach your goal of being self-sufficient in an emergency or an extended period.